Rugose Whitefly Control Treatment 561-395-6701

-(Gumbo Limbo Spiraling Whitefly), Ficus Whitefly in Boca Raton, Delray Beach, Lighthouse Point and Boynton Beach.
-We can take care of your Whitefly problem quickly and effectively!
-Call Boca Delray Pest Control 561-395-6701There are now a few new whitefly species causing problems all over our beautiful south Florida landscapes as you may have seen on the news or firsthand in your own yard, these are the Rugose Whitefly (Gumbo Limbo Spiraling Whitefly) and Bondar’s Nesting Whitefly.
+For control of Rugose Whitefly or Ficus Whitefly in Boca Raton, Delray Beach, Lighthouse Point and Boynton Beach.
+Updated December 2014.
+We can take care of all your Whitefly problems quickly and effectively!
+Call Delray Beach Pest Control 561-395-6701There are now a few new whitefly species of whitefly causing problems all over our beautiful south Florida landscapes as you may have seen on the news or firsthand in your own yard, these are the Rugose Whitefly (Gumbo Limbo Spiraling Whitefly) Bondar’s Nesting Whitefly and Giant Whitefly.

 Rugose Whitefly formerly known as Gumbo Limbo Spiraling Whitefly also appears to attack a wide range of plants from palms of many varieties to woody ornamentals and fruit trees, it has been confirmed to attack over 60 different host plants including: Coconut Palm (appearing to be the worst affected), Mango, Avocado, Live Oak, Black Olive, Gumbo Limbo, Cocoplum, White Bird of Paradise and many others *(treated fruit trees should not be eaten as per product lable requirements).